tez-capital/docs.tez.capital_content/en/tezbake/tutorials/how-to-bake-ghostnet.md

 > Both https://tzkt.io or https://tzstats.com provide Ghostnet and Testnet block explorers as well.
 Make sure you're looking at the right explorer.

-### Import Ledger key and register as baker
+### Import Ledger key or soft key and register as baker
-Now that your node is in full sync, you can proceed with the most important part: (1) your baker parameters import into your baker node and (2) your baker registration on the blockchain.
+Now that your node is in full sync, you can proceed with the most important part: (1) your baker parameters import into your baker node and (2) submit your baker registration on the blockchain.

+You have the option to use the secure Ledger hardware wallet or simply use a local, unencrypted software key (a.k.a. soft key).
+The secure Ledger hardware wallet is the recommended option for mainnet baking.

+You will have to first fund your baker address with enough tez (6000 minimum) to cover the bond requirement.
+You can do this by sending tez from your main account or exchange to the baker address.

-#### Import Ledger key to signer locally
+#### (Option 1 - RECOMMENDED) Import Ledger key to TezBake signer
    ```
    tezbake setup-ledger --platform --import-key --authorize --hwm 1